HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 The `FHIRresource` indicates the anchor context in which content is being shared.

-The `context` element in an update event contains at least two fields.
+The `context` element in an update event SHALL contain at least two fields.
 One with the name of the `FHIRresource` which holds the anchor context and one named `updates` holding a single `Bundle` resource with entries holding the content being shared.

 The `Bundle` resource SHALL conform to the [FHIRcast content update Bundle](StructureDefinition-fhircast-content-update-bundle.html) profile.